 Exporting your Cashflow report

-To do this, navigate to the ‘Export Report’ button in the top-right hand of the screen and select either ‘CSV’ or ‘PDF’ from the drop-down menu, depending on your preferred file format.
+To do this, select ‘Export Report’ in the top-right corner of the Cashflow area and select either ‘CSV’ or ‘PDF’ from the drop-down menu, depending on your preferred file format.

 Sending ‘Quick Send’ invoice reminders from the Cashflow dashboard

 If you have a ‘Quick Send’ invoice reminder email template set up, select the three dots next to the invoice in the ‘Incoming’ section and select ‘Send reminder’.

 To view a preview of the email reminder before sending it to your customer, select ‘Preview reminder’ from the drop-down menu.

 Select ‘Send Email’ to complete the process and send the email reminder to your customer.
 Please note that the option to send a reminder from the Cashflow dashboard will remain visible after sending an invoice reminder to your customer.

 If you don’t have a ‘Quick Send’ email reminder template set up, select the three dots next to the invoice in the ‘Incoming’ section and select ‘Create Quick Send template’.